foysal767/quiz-cracker/README.md

   3. Topic related quiz are shown after click Quiz button.
 Correct answer shown if clicked eye button.
 Wrong or Right answer shown if you clicked any answer button.
 Build folder created before deploy in Netlify.

-Thanks for read this description.
+Thank you for read this description.
 I'm eagerly waiting for your feedback.